The Hidden Kitchen Understanding the Structure of a Modern Kitchen

 Most kitchens are poorly lighted.
 The light from a single fixture centered overhead is usually blocked by your own body as you work at the counter.
 Wall cabinets also block overhead light, leaving the primary food-prep spaces darker than the rest of the room.

 It's not just the age of the kitchen that matters — it's also the age of the cook.
-Experts say that people over the age of 50 require at least twice as much light to read than they did when they were 20.
+Experts say that people over the age of 50 require at least twice as much light to read than when they were 20.
 The solution?
 More versatile, task-oriented light in more places.

 Recessed ceiling fixtures are also popular for general room lighting.
 They can be spread out to direct light to every corner of the room.
-If you live in a single story house, opt for the slightly more expensive zero-clearance models.
+If you live in a single-story house, opt for the slightly more expensive zero-clearance models.
 These can stand direct contact with attic insulation.
 Fixtures that are not zero-clearance need ventilation to keep the lamps and wiring cool, and if surrounded by insulation may bet hot enough short the fixture or, worse, start a fire.

 Cove lighting is another popular option for general illumination.
-Inexpensive fluorescent fixtures are installed on top of cabinets aimed at the ceiling.
+Inexpensive (usually fluorescent) fixtures are installed on top of cabinets aimed at the ceiling.
 The light reflected off of the ceiling illuminates the room with an even, soft glow.
 To aid the process, we usually install a reflective foil surface on the top of the cabinets.

 Line voltage (110v) fixtures are declining in popularity.
 The small but mighty low-voltage LED alternatives are gaining ground pretty quickly.
 Their advantages are compact design, energy efficiency, and a certain minimalist understatement.